Soup’s On! – Samaritan Center’s 27th Annual Soup Bowl Event

 The Samaritan Center provides transitional housing for homeless families with dependent children in Indian River County.
 Samaritan Center is a core program of Catholic Charities of the Diocese of Palm Beach and a funded partner of the United Way.
-This event raises awareness and funds for homeless families in Indian River County.
+This event raises awareness and funds for the homeless families served by Samaritan Center.

 Soup Bowl Workshops started at the Vero Beach Museum of Art in mid-August where more than 1,000 wheel thrown bowls are created on and off campus by volunteer potters.
-The bowls will be available at all the public locations for a minimum donation of $15 on November 1.
+The bowls will be available at all the public locations for a minimum donation of $15 on November 7.
 Hand- crafted soup tureens, made by master ceramicists are raffled for chances that cost $1.
-The tureens will be on display at the Vero Beach Museum of Art from Thursday, October 25 through Thursday November 1.
-The winners will be drawn on November 3 at 8:00 p.m. at the Artist’s Appreciation Party held at the Walking Tree Brewery.
+The tureens will be on display at the Vero Beach Museum of Art from Thursday, October 25 through Thursday, November 7.

 To learn more about Samaritan Center or get more information about Soup Bowl, please call 772-770-3039 or visit www.catholiccharitiesdpb.org.